-"Steep and rocky hillsides comprised of siliceous shale and smaller pockets of calcareous soil make this site one of the most exciting and diverse vineyards on the Westsi of de Paso Robles"
+"Steep and rocky hillsides comprised of siliceous shale and smaller pockets of calcareous soil make this site one of the most exciting and diverse vineyards on the Westside of Paso Robles"

 This has been one of the latest growing seasons we have seen at Heart Hill Vineyard.
 The cool spring weather kept most vines in dormancy longer than in past years and was not conducive to a good fruit set.
-Because of that we’re seeing a fair amount of shatter (loose clusters with unfertilized berries) which gives us the chance for a smaller, but more evenly ripened and concentrated crop.
+Because of that, we’re seeing a fair amount of shatter (loose clusters with unfertilized berries) which gives us the chance for a smaller but more evenly ripened and concentrated crop.
 Rain and wet soils also allowed nutrients to be mobilized and available for vines, resulting in very healthy canopies with dark green leaves.
-These large and well developed canopies are great because they lead to increased photosynthetic potential: basically the vines are set up to power very healthy development in our grapes.
+These large and well-developed canopies are great because they lead to increased photosynthetic potential: basically the vines are set up to power very healthy development in our grapes.

 We are set up to have an exceptional harvest, but the biggest curveball for the next few months is Mother Nature.
 We don’t want to count our chickens until they’re hatched!

 Varietals Grown: Cabernet Sauvignon, Syrah, Malbec, Cabernet Franc, Petit Verdot, Grenache, Merlot, Mourvedre, Grenache Blanc, Roussanne, Marsanne, Zinfandel